All Episodes

 Thanks much.

-Uh what do you think the odds are that Trump and Carson will still be in then?
+What do you think the odds are that Trump and Carson will still be in then?

-Well, it's it's an interesting thing to me.
+Well, it's an interesting thing to me.

-Uh recently, I think it might have been on one of the Sunday shows.
+I think it might have been on one of the Sunday shows.

 He said, you know, I'm really curious about this.

-We've got these two guys, and they're at the top, and they in case of Trump, he's been at the top since the beginning, since the day he got in.
+We've got these two guys, and they're at the top, and they, in case of Trump, he's been at the top since the beginning, since the day he got in.

 Ben Carson has been close to it or trending up and is now in the lead.

-Why is it that all the talk is about the two front runners leaving, getting out, losing, and all the people at the bottom who are barely showing up being the real contenders.
+Why is it that all the talk is about the two frontrunners leaving, getting out, losing, and all the people at the bottom who are barely showing up being the real contenders?

 He said he didn't understand it.